 Crisis campaigns to end homelessness for good in Great Britain.
 We’ve published a plan showing the solutions that can end homelessness in Britain, and we know we can #EndHomelessness.
 But we need the political will and commitment to make it happen.

 Our current campaigns which you can support are:

 - A Safe Home to ensure everyone fleeing domestic abuse in England is guaranteed a safe home from their council.

 - Cover the Cost to restore Local Housing Allowance rates to cover the cost of rents across Great Britain and prevent thousands of people from becoming homeless.

 - Scrap the Act to abolish the Vagrancy Act, which criminalises people just for sleeping rough and begging in England and Wales.

 What does a day at Crisis look like?

 Every day we work side by side with people to help them rebuild their lives.
 We use our decades of experience of working with homeless people, to shape the services we provide and the changes we campaign for.
 How we can help depends on someone's needs and situation.
-We welcome members to attend one-to-one coaching support for housing and employment, and provide activities, courses and classes to help members build their confidence, skillset and motivation which are all vital to move out of homelessness.
+Our coaches provide one-to-one support for housing and employment, and activities, courses and classes to help members build their confidence, skillset and motivation.

 What would be your advice to someone wanting to work for a charity organisation?